davidr9708/Owner-occupied-homes-predictions/2_SVR/README.md

     ## [1] "mse: 6.94"

-As we can see, radial kernel got a better performance, linear kernel got a performance similar as linear regression’s, that’s why will save the model built based on the radial model.
+As we can see, radial kernel got a better performance, linear kernel got a performance similar as linear regression’s, that’s why we will save the model built based on the radial model.

 ## 6. Saving the model